csdms/pymt/docs/usage.rst

 It's used to:

 * set individual model input variables,
-* generate a model configuration file, and
+* generate a model configuration file for a run, and
-* create a run directory for the model.
+* make a run directory.

 Depending on a user's preference,
 *setup* can be invoked in different ways.
 For example,
-given the Waves instance from the previous section, a basic call to *setup* would be:
+given a Waves instance like the one created in :ref:`the previous section<instantiating-a-model>`, a basic call to *setup* would be:

 .. code-block:: python